MicrosoftDocs/win32/desktop-src/Msi/guidelines-for-packages.md

 ---
-Description: 'Because User Account Control (UAC) in Windows Vista restricts privileges during an installation, developers of Windows Installer packages should not assume that their installation always has access to all parts of the system.' ms.assetid: '8e3b4ad8-b978-4e27-b060-1d023846718f'
+Description: Because User Account Control (UAC) in Windows Vista restricts privileges during an installation, developers of Windows Installer packages should not assume that their installation always has access to all parts of the system. ms.assetid: 8e3b4ad8-b978-4e27-b060-1d023846718f
-title: Guidelines for Packages
+title: Guidelines for Packages ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Guidelines for Packages